rcamach7/crypto-exchange/readme.md

 - Possibly implement individual crypto pages, displaying much more information on them.
 - Decrease time that server will refresh crypto prices from 30m to 15m.
 - Add fourth statistic on price history on crypto card.
+- Incorporate some type of news bar on the home page whenever the screen is large enough.

 > Bugs